chesteryang/chesteryang.github.io/_posts/2018-09-20-deploy-graphql-yoga-to-heroku.markdown

 The project's github repo is [here](https://github.com/chesteryang/graphql-ts).

 1. The first task to take care of is environment variable: process.env.PORT.
-Heroku will set this variable to a port number for the project's express server to listen to.
+Heroku will set this variable to a port number for the project's expressjs server to listen to.
 So in the project we have such statement (src/startServer.ts):
 ```JavaScript
     const port = process.env.PORT || 8030;
 ```